 So, maybe the thing to take from this is not to come to counselling with an expectation that you will be provided with the answers, this is your process and it is a unique experience for everyone.
 You are very much in control of the pace and content of what is discussed and I work to develop a space where you feel accepted, heard and understood.

 Training, qualifications & experience

 I have a BSc (Hons) degree in Integrative Counselling from the University of Surrey at Roehampton.

 The training provided a broad base for psychodynamic, person-centred, existentialist and other forms of counselling.
 Over the years, my practice has developed using mainly the psychodynamic approach but with the advantage of being able to pull in other disciplines where appropriate.

 Trained Bereavement Counsellor

-I am a member of the British Association of Counselling and Psychotherapy (BACP).
+I am a registered member of the British Association of Counselling and Psychotherapy (BACP).

-As well as my practice in Godalming, I am a counsellor with Macmillan as part of their Psychological Therapies Team in the Cancer Center at The Royal Sussex Hospital in Brighton and I worked for some years for Sutton Counselling Service and Horsham and Crawley Counselling Service.
+As well as my practice in Godalming, I was a counsellor with Macmillan as part of their Psychological Therapies Team in the Cancer Center at The Royal Sussex Hospital in Brighton and I worked for some years for Sutton Counselling Service and Horsham and Crawley Counselling Service.